Andrew Benintendi: 2018–2020

-Through the first half of the season, he was the team's regular left fielder, usually batting second, behind Mookie Betts.
-On July 8, Benintendi was named as a candidate in the American League's All-Star Final Vote, for a spot in the 2018 MLB All-Star Game.
-At that point in the season, Benintendi had a slash line of .293/.379/.515 with 14 home runs and 55 RBIs.
-In the Final Vote, fans selected Jean Segura of the Seattle Mariners.
+Through the first half of the 2018 season, he was the team's regular left fielder, usually batting second, behind Mookie Betts.
+On July 8, Benintendi was named as a candidate in the American League's All-Star Final Vote for a spot in the 2018 MLB All-Star Game.
+At that time, Benintendi had a slash line of .293/.379/.515 with 14 home runs and 55 RBIs.
+Instead, fans voted in Jean Segura of the Seattle Mariners.

-For the season Benintendi appeared in 148 games hitting .290 with 41 doubles, 103 runs scored, 16 home runs and 87 RBIs and stealing 21 bases.
+For the season Benintendi appeared in 148 games hitting .290 with 41 doubles, 103 runs scored, 16 home runs, 87 RBIs, and stealing 21 bases.

-In the 2018 MLB playoffs, Benintendi recorded the final outs to seal victories for the Red Sox in Games 4 and 5 of the 2018 American League Championship Series, the first of the two a diving effort to prevent a bases-loaded hit in a two-run game.
-The Red Sox won the World Series over the Los Angeles Dodgers, giving Benintendi his first championship title.
+In the MLB playoffs, Benintendi recorded the final outs to seal victories for the Red Sox in Games 4 and 5 of the American League Championship Series, the first of the two a diving effort to prevent a bases-loaded hit in a two-run game.
+The Red Sox won the World Series over the Los Angeles Dodgers, giving Benintendi a championship title.
 In the World Series, Benintendi had four hits in Game 1 and hit .333 in series.

 Benintendi began the 2019 season as Boston's regular left fielder.
 Manager Alex Cora initially made him the team's leadoff hitter, until the start of June when Cora moved Benintendi to second in the order, with Mookie Betts batting first, as was the team's usual order in 2018.
-On June 11, he was ejected, for the first time in his MLB career, for a comment he made about the home plate umpire (Ángel Hernández) that was heard by the first base umpire (Vic Carapazza).
+On June 11, Benintendi was ejected for the first time in his MLB career for a comment he made about home plate umpire Ángel Hernández that was heard by first base umpire Vic Carapazza.
 For the season, Benintendi appeared in 138 games, batting .266 with 40 doubles, 13 home runs and 68 RBIs.

 On February 8, 2020, the Red Sox announced signing Benintendi to a two-year contract worth $10 million, avoiding arbitration.
 On July 29, he recorded the 500th hit of his major league career, a ground rule double off of New York Mets pitcher Jeurys Familia.
 Benintendi was placed on the 10-day injured list on August 12, with a right rib cage strain.
 Benintendi's 2020 campaign came to an end on September 8, after being transferred to the 45-day injury list.
 With the 2020 Red Sox, Benintendi was 4-for-39 at the plate (.103) with one RBI.